GIScience/openrouteservice/docs/run-instance/installation/running-with-docker.md

 There are some important directories one might want to preserve on the host machine, to survive container regeneration.
 These directories should be mapped as volumes.

-- `/home/ors/ors-core/data/graphs`: Contains the built graphs after ORS intialized.
+- `/home/ors/ors-core/data/graphs`: Contains the built graphs after ORS initialized.
 - `/home/ors/ors-core/data/elevation_cache`: Contains the CGIAR elevation tiles if elevation was specified.
 - `/home/ors/ors-core/logs/ors`: Contains the ORS logs.
 - `/home/ors/tomcat/logs`: Contains the Tomcat logs.